 Together, drift and selection chip away at existing species, causing them to eventually go extinct.
 My work has sought to identify new mechanisms governing extinction rates.
 Specifically, suppose a species is hit by a bad event at some random interval — say a hurricane once every few years.
 Eventually the species will be wiped out.
 How does the extinction time depend upon the frequency of those bad events?
 We showed that more frequency does not always equal worse, there is actually a worst frequency to get hit by bad events — a “most catastrophic catastrophe” — that minimises the time to extinction.

-We are currently interested in extending this work to deduce whether the variability of the environment may more general drive the rate of evolution.
+We are currently interested in extending this work to deduce whether the variability of the environment may more generally drive the rate of evolution.